 Don’t get us wrong — nothing will ever beat a traditional watch.
 From chronometers to chronographs, our first loves will always be these meticulously crafted, Swiss-made masterpieces.
 But, over the past few years, a new type of timepiece has ticked onto the scene; one with more functions and features than you can shake a microchip at.

 The smartwatch is a thoroughly modern innovation.
 And, while it may never reach the sartorial heights of a dress watch, or look as good tucked under the cuff of a neatly-tailored shirt, it nevertheless has a place in the modern man’s wardrobe.
 From tracking your vital signs during exercise to keeping you in contact with friends, family and colleagues, your smartwatch may look like a watch — but it does a hell of a lot more than tell the time.
-Here are the best to buckle up.
+Here are the best smartwatches to buckle up this summer.

-For great value: Skagen Falster 3 Smartwatch
+For great value: Skagen Smartwatch HR — Falster 3

-For the classic look: Montblanc Summit 2 Brown Leather
+For the classic look: Montblanc Summit 2

 There are few heritage watchmakers to have digitally dabbled in the world of smartwatches.
 But Montblanc, the luxury German brand, is one of them.
 In addition to the company’s celebrated collection of automatic watches and chronographs, the Summit range offers a slick timepiece for the more technologically-minded.